-The comparison of the two models clearly shows the reduction of the environmental impact that has been achieved in the field of human health and the reduction of resources which have been used, the area of human health even if is affected indirectly, the reduction that has been achieved is critical.
+The comparison of the two models clearly shows the reduction in the majority of the categories of the environmental impact that has been achieved in the field of human health and the reduction of resources which have been used, the area of human health even if is affected indirectly, the reduction that has been achieved is critical.
 The deterioration of the environment and the balance of ecosystems affected by the extraction and initial processing of materials also have differed positively with the new design.
+After the charts is presented a table that proves that even in the categories that the chart presents worse results, the actual numbers are almost similar.